nightingaleandrew/Image-Delineation-Program-Public/README.txt

 **PolygonTranslater
 - Contains the classes that are related to the polygon translation & synchronisation functionality - Translater & MatrixFinder

+** KNOWN ISSUES/BUGS ** (ids link to report Going Forwards section)
+- ID 1: Hover tooltip for polygon information still shows when polygons hidden on slice
+  Details: When the polygons have been hidden from view, the hover tooltips are still apparent on the figure if the vertex position is hovered over.

+- ID 2: Stack stated as synchronised when not synchronised
+  Details: When the synchronisation has failed for a particular stack but other target stacks available are synchronised then the button of the failed stack still remains synchronised status.

+- ID 3: Adding, Removing, Editing polygon under synchronisation does not replicate changes in synchronised target stacks unless there is de-sync & re-sync.
+  Details: If the radiologist edits, adds or removes a polygon from the synchroniser stack then the polygon does not replicate in the target stacks.
+This change does not even happen under figure refresh of the target stack.
+It requires a cancellation of the synchronisation & a re-synchronisation.

+- ID 4: numpy.linalg.LinAlgError occurs when synchronising stacks
+  Details: If two stacks are loaded for instance t2-axial & adc-res and synchronise is clicked on t2-axial is clicked then a “numpy.linalg.LinAlgError: Last 2 dimensions of the array must be square error”

+- ID 5: Not possible to change point location in certain cases when editing vertex location.
+  Details: Upon editing the vertex of a polygon, when selected the new plot position, the plot does not move.
+Message updates to say it was successful.

 **OTHER NOTES:**
 - All referencing regarding code are within the .py files where the code is first used.
 - Notes of Future Development are mentioned throughout the code - these are for phase II development.
 They relate to Trello board & Report GoingForwards